rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-upgrade-information.md

 RackConnect v3.0 has the following limitations:

+-   **Cloud Load Balancers blacklisted by default**: For security reasons, Cloud Load Balancers are blacklisted by default, and cannot communicate with RackConnect v3 cloud servers.
--   **Not compatible with the Cloud Load Balancers v1.0 product**: We recommend a dedicated hardware load balancer (Brocade ADX or F5 LTM) for RackConnect v3.0 until the Cloud Load Balancers 2.0 option is available for Cloud Networks (anticipated in 2016).
+    We recommend a dedicated hardware load balancer (Brocade ADX or F5 LTM) for RackConnect v3.0.
+However, we can whitelist Cloud Load Balancers if you require acccess to this product.

--   **Not compatible with OnMetal v1.0**: RackConnect v3.0 will support the upcoming OnMetal 2.0 offering, anticipated to be available in 2016.
+-   **Not compatible with OnMetal v1.0**: RackConnect v3.0 supports
+    OnMetal 2.0 only.
+If your RackConnect network was provisioned before 2016, it might be necessary to provision a new RackConnect network, or to migrate your existing network (this is free).
+Contact Rackspace Support, if you have questions about this.

 -   **Limit of 250 cloud servers per RackConnect cloud network**: This is a limitation of the Rackspace Cloud Networks product that